Pine Mountain Academy

 Location: near Atlanta, Georgia

-Prayer Mountain Boys Academy is a faith-based program for troubled boys.
+Pine Mountain Boys Academy is a faith-based program for troubled boys.
 Troubled behaviors that this program addresses includes, but is not limited to, anger, defiance, and substance abuse.
-If a boy is experiencing these or any other life-controlling issues, Prayer Mountain can help get them back on track.
+If a boy is experiencing these or any other life-controlling issues, Pine Mountain can help get them back on track.

 The atmosphere at this Christian boarding school can best be described as home-like.
 The beautiful 36-acre campus provides boys with a serene and comfortable setting in which to regain control over their lives.